Important Links for Academic Information

 Fall First-Year Final Examinations

-The fall exam period is from Saturday, December 8 to Thursday, December 20.
-1L students will have four exams during this period, and each will occur on the following fixed dates starting at 8:30 a.m.: December 10 (Criminal Law), December 13 (Civil Procedure), December 17 (Contracts), and December 20 (Torts).
-All first-year students will take final examinations for required courses on laptop computers.
+The fall exam period is from Saturday, December 7 to Thursday, December 19.
+1L students will have four exams during this period, and each will occur on the following fixed dates starting at 8:30 a.m.: December 9 (Civil Procedure), December 12 (Torts), December 16 (Criminal Law), and December 19 (Contracts).
+All first-year students will take final examinations for required courses on laptop computers and submit their work to the law school’s exam and paper collection system, EXPO.
 If you are apprehensive or ill at ease using a laptop, we recommend becoming comfortable using one before exams.
 In addition, please make sure that the laptop you plan to use complies with the Law School’s computer recommendations.
-Law ITC may be reached at email@example.com.
+Law ITC may be reached at firstname.lastname@example.org.

 LawWeb and Information Resources